- What does it cost to have my pet seen at Mountain View Animal Emergency?

 - What should I expect when I arrive at Mountain View Animal Emergency?

 We operate similar to the human emergency room in that we do not offer appointment times.
 You must call prior to your arrival so that we can go over our protocols and inform you of our current wait time.
-COVID 19 has caused a huge increase in caseload nationally.
 Please be advised that wait times have increased significantly due to the volume that every veterinary hospital is encountering.
 Due to the caseload, we may not be able to accommodate walk-ins.
 If this happens, we may have to refer your pet to another hospital if we are at capacity.

 If we are able to see your pet, we ask all customers to call the hospital once they arrive in the parking lot.
-The customer service representatives will ask if you prefer to wait in your vehicle in the parking lot or in an examination room inside the building.
+The Client Service Representatives will place you in an examination room.
 They will also assist you in filling out the necessary paperwork.
 After your pet has been checked in, a veterinary technician will either meet you in the examination room or call the phone number you provided and speak with you to collect information about your pet’s condition.
 The veterinary technician will then obtain the vital signs from your pet and the veterinarian will perform the examination.
 The veterinarian will then discuss a treatment plan with you after the examination is complete and will move forward accordingly.

 - What constitutes a pet emergency?